The Release Process¶

 Sylius manages its releases through a time-based model and follows the Semantic Versioning strategy:

-The full development period for any minor version lasts four months and is divided into two phases:
+The full development period for any minor version is divided into two phases:

-- Development: Three months to add new features and to enhance existing ones;
+- Development: First 5/6 of the time intended for the release to add new features and to enhance existing ones.

-- Stabilization: One month to fix bugs, prepare the release, and wait for the whole Sylius ecosystem (third-party libraries, plugins, and projects using Sylius) to catch up.
+- Stabilization: Last 1/6 of the time intended for the release to fix bugs, prepare the release, and wait for the whole Sylius ecosystem (third-party libraries, plugins, and projects using Sylius) to catch up.

-During the development period, any new feature can be reverted if it won’t be finished in time or if it won’t be stable enough to be included in the coming release.
+During both periods, any new feature can be reverted if it won’t be finished in time or won’t be stable enough to be included in the coming release.

-Each Sylius version is maintained for a fixed period of time.
+Each minor Sylius version is maintained for a fixed period of time after its release.
 This maintenance is divided into:

 - Bug fixes and security fixes: During this period, being eight months long, all issues can be fixed.
 The end of this period is referenced as being the end of maintenance of a release.